TeFuir-lab/Flask-Nginx-Redis-Deployment-/README.md

 # Flask-Nginx-Redis-Deployment-
- Production-style deployment of Flask with Nginx reverse proxy and Redis using Podman.
+Flask + Nginx + Redis 🚀

+Overview

+This project demonstrates a production-style deployment of a Flask application.

+Architecture

+Client → Nginx → Gunicorn → Flask → Redis

+Features
+	•	Reverse proxy with Nginx
+	•	Redis cache using Podman
+	•	Auto-start with systemd

+How to Run
+	1. Start Redis (Podman)
+	2. Start Flask (Gunicorn